nose-devs/nose/functional_tests/doc_tests/test_issue107/plugin_exceptions.rst

-Even AttributeErrors and TypeErrors are not silently suppressed as they used to be for some generative plugin methods (issueXXX).
+Even AttributeErrors and TypeErrors are not silently suppressed as they used to be for some generative plugin methods (issue152).

 These methods caught TypeError and AttributeError and did not record the exception, before issue152 was fixed: .loadTestsFromDir(),